European Foundation

 Author Rastislav Bednarik

-Measure added 16 February 2023 (updated 12 July 2023)
+Measure added 16 February 2023 (updated 25 April 2024)

 Background information

 A subsidy may be provided to cover the increased costs of natural gas and/or electricity.
-Assistance is provided on the basis of Act No. 71/2013 Coll. on the provision of subsidies under the purview of the Ministry of Economy of the Slovak Republic, in accordance with the Temporary Crisis Framework for State Aid Measures to Support the Economy as a Result of Russia's Aggression Against Ukraine No. SA.104846 (2022/N), while EU funds will be used.
+The assistance is provided on the basis of the Act No. 71/2013 Coll. on the provision of subsidies under the purview of the Ministry of Economy of the Slovak Republic, in accordance with the Temporary Crisis Framework for State Aid Measures to Support the Economy as a Result of Russia's Aggression Against Ukraine No. SA.104846 (2022/N), while EU funds will be used.

 Content of measure

 Under this scheme, only a company can be a recipient of aid.
 Aid is not granted to companies subject to sanctions adopted by the EU.
 The state has set maximum electricity prices (€199 per MWh) and maximum gas prices (€99 per MWh).
-The subsidy is in the amount of the difference between the price from the supplier, which the applicant paid on average during the eligible period, and the limit of the price of the commodity set by the state.
-The company can claim a subsidy either for electricity or gas, or for both commodities.
+The state will pay the difference between the price that the applicant paid during the eligible period and the state-set commodity price limit.
+The company can claim a subsidy either for electricity (price limit €199 per MWh), or for gas (price limit €99 per MWh), or for both commodities.

 The limit of the total amount of aid is €2 million per company.
 The limit is €250,000 for a company operating in agricultural primary production and €300,000 for a company operating in the fishing and aquaculture sectors.
 The deadline for submitting applications was 30 June 2023.
 The total estimated budget of the aid scheme is €600 million.
 The aid can be provided no later than 31 December 2023.
 However, the aid can be paid out until 30 June 2024.